 What is a summons?

-When you receive a summons, you lose your rights to pay in instalments and you will need to set up a special arrangement to pay the balance on your account, plus the summons charge.
+When you receive a summons, you will already have forfeited your statutory right to pay by instalments.
+However, you will be able to set up a special payment arrangement to pay the balance on your account, plus the summons costs.

-You have a choice of three options alone to pay the balance.
-The summons will advise you of your debt and a court hearing date.
+You will have a choice of three options alone to pay the balance.
+The summons will advise you of your outstanding amount and court hearing date.

 You don't need to request attending court if you agree that you are responsible to pay the debt.